The Conversion of Constantine

-A major turning point in Christian history occurred when the Roman Emperor Constantine converted to Christianity.
+A major turning point in western history occurred when the Roman Emperor Constantine converted to Christianity in 312 CE.

-Whether this conversion was sincere or politically motivated, historians can only speculate.
+Whether Constantine's conversion was sincere or politically motivated (or a combination of the two), historians can only speculate.
 But the result was the end of persecution of Christians and the beginning of Christendom.

-Constantine outlawed the barbaric gladiatorial shows (although they persisted until the fifth century) and forbade Jews to stone to death other Jews who chose to become Christians.
+Constantine also outlawed gladiatorial shows (although they persisted until the 5th century) and forbade Jews to stone to death other Jews who converted to Christianity.

 Contrary to popular belief, however, Constantine did not make Christianity the official religion of the empire.
 This was accomplished by Emperor Theodosius in 380.
 Constantine's program was one of toleration only, and he continued to support both Christianity and paganism.